-When Congress established the Drinking Water SRF in 1996, it included special provisions called "set-asides" for the purpose of helping states better achieve the public health protection objectives of the Safe Drinking Water Act.
+When Congress established the Drinking Water SRF in 1996, it included special provisions called "set-asides" to help states achieve the public health protection objectives of the SDWA.
 The set-asides provide funding to enhance state public drinking water programs and assist systems with non-infrastructure needs.

-The Safe Drinking Water Act establishes four categories of set-asides and sets limits on the maximum percent of the capitalization grant.
+The SDWA establishes four categories of set-asides and sets limits on the maximum percent of the capitalization grant.
 States may reserve up to 31 percent of each year's capitalization grant for set-aside activities.
-The Public Drinking Water Branch administers these set-asides.
+The PDWB administers these set-asides.
 Each of the set-asides and the related activities the Department funded during this period are discussed below.